HelloThisIsFlo/Klipper-Sovol-SV06/README.md

-# 🚨 *One-Stop-Shop* Sovol SV06 Klipper Configuration

 > ⚠️ This is my version of bassamanator's repo.
 If you end up on this page, check his original repo instead: https://github.com/bassamanator/Sovol-SV06-firmware

+# Klipper Config for SV06

+1. Setup Octoeverywhere

+---
+# Original README.md
+# 🚨 *One-Stop-Shop* Sovol SV06 Klipper Configuration

 This repository contains the Klipper configuration and firmware for the Sovol SV06 3D printer with completely *stock hardware*.